 The most important step in building or repairing credit is staying organized and paying bills on time.
 Open the bills when you receive them!

-Making late payments can only hurt your credit score.
-Some people find setting up automatic payments helps stay current on bills.
+Credit reports list delinquent payments and bring down your credit score.
+Some people find setting up automatic payments from a bank account helps to stay current on bills.